Note: The links below will

 on NASA TV at 6:20 a.m.
 (12:20 GMT).

-Station commander Bill Shepherd also got a .
-"Pick up milk and bread on the way
+Station commander Bill Shepherd also got a surprise

 home?"
-Play-by-play continues at and
+Play-by-play continues at Florida

 01 November 2000 - Update 6PM - The two cosmonauts and

-one astronaut who comprise Expedition One are
+one astronaut who comprise Expedition One are racing toward a rendezvous

-with the .
+with the ISS.
 NASA reports:

 During its first full day in orbit, the